alces-software/alces-job/UserGuide.md

 $ alces-job sysinfo init
 ```

-This downloads the configuation locally to reduce processing overhead.
+This downloads the configuration locally to reduce processing overhead.

 ## Features